-ten nine eight weeks left of the decade, obviously we need to start making top-lists!
-The idea here is to list ten favorite papers of the 2010s, related to my research, and add one item per week.
+Here I will list my ten favorite papers of the 2010s related to my research.
 It’s not an ordered list and it will not be too serious, don’t hate me if your paper is not on the list.
 Here we go:

 The ‘10s is arguably the decade of data science.
 Remember when it started “data science” and “big data” were not even in the dictionary.
 In this era, papers presenting data sets should thus be in the limelight, and this is probably my favorite such.
 It features a catalogue of animal social networks that is very useful for my small-NetSci line of research.
 (Some great science of mine based on it coming up in the next decade.)
 Some networks are actually the smallest possible, i.e. empty, which is a bit profound—if you measure a social network, but there is no interaction, is it useless?
 Of course not (since it says something about the system), but it’s also the last example that’d come to my mind when I’m teaching network science.
 (This also brings Harary & Read’s tongue-in-cheek “Is the null-graph a pointless concept?” to mind.)